joagre/ratatoskr/README.md

 <img src="doc/satie.png" style="width: 3em; height: auto;" align="left">
-Satie is envisioned as functional programming language especially suited for manipulation of large text masses.
+Satie is envisioned as functional programming language especially suited for manipulation of text masses.
 This is important when, for example, implementing text editors.
-Its capabilities extend beyond just constructing these kind of applications though; it also strives to be a suitable scripting language for end-user plugins and customization to these text manipulating applications.
+Satie's capabilities extend beyond just constructing these kind of applications; it also strives to be a suitable scripting language for end-user plugins and customization to these text manipulating applications.

 However, the true essence of Satie lies in its versatility.
 It is a purpose-built language and Virtual Machine (VM) that boasts a high degree of generality, making it adaptable to a wide array of applications.

 Satie owes much to the [Erlang](https://www.erlang.org/), [D](https://dlang.org/) and [Scala](https://www.scala-lang.org/)
 programming languages.
 All rise.
 Here is a tribute and a premature Satie example:

 ```
 import std.stdio : writeln